Part 5: Morph Stone

 "What happened to it?"
 I questioned.

-"The stone doesn't resonate very well with me."
-She explained as she picked up the stone to examine it.
+"The stone doesn't resonate very well with me," she explained as she picked up the stone to examine it.
 "I knew this would happen."

-"Why doesn't it like you?"
+"Aww, why doesn't it like you?"
 Rei asked with pity.

-"Considering this is an elemental stone, I figured it wouldn't respond well to someone who lacks most elemental genetic makeup."
+Tammy ignored her condescending tone, "Considering this is an elemental stone, I figured it wouldn't respond well to someone who lacks most elemental genetic makeup."

 That made sense.
 Tammy was more suited to technology rather than nature.
 She gave the stone back to me and it illuminated with life once again.

 "Humans are one of the most basic beings," Tammy explained and a hologram of what looked like a tree with many branches appeared.
-"Almost all species in the galaxy started from humans."
+"Almost all species in the galaxy began with humans."
 She pointed to a figure that looked like me at the bottom of the tree.
 Then she pointed to figures that looked like Kiko and Rei further up, and one that looked like her towards the top of the tree.
 "So it shouldn't just work well with Sarth, but with any human.
 He was the only one in the expedition group who would've been able to activate the stone."

 "How did you know this was an elemental stone?
 Are they all like this?"
 I asked.